Michael Schumacher: Profile

-In 2003, F1 Racing magazine analysed Schumacher's driving style using telemetry data.
-It was observed that Schumacher was very sensitive and flexible on the gas and brakes.
+In 2003, F1 Racing analysed Schumacher's driving style using telemetry data.
+It was observed that Schumacher was very sensitive and flexible on the accelerator and brakes.
 Compared with his Ferrari teammate Barrichello, who often either braked or accelerated in a corner, Schumacher usually braked later into a corner and stabilised his car by accelerating slightly, often using both the brake and accelerator pedals at the same time.
 Exiting a corner, Schumacher accelerated considerably and balanced his car by braking lightly.
-Martin Brundle talked about being in awe upon seeing Schumacher's telemetry showing he took turn one on full throttle at the Suzuka circuit.
+Martin Brundle talked about being in awe upon seeing Schumacher's telemetry showing he took turn one on full throttle at the Suzuka Circuit.
 With his driving style, Schumacher also went 25 km/h faster through the hairpin corner of Suzuka compared to Barrichello, who lost 0.3 seconds to Schumacher in this corner.
 It was also observed that when needed, such as when the brakes started to overheat, Schumacher adapted his driving style to protect the brakes.

 Motor Sport author Christopher Hilton observed in 2003 that a "measure of a driver's capabilities is his performance in wet races, because the most delicate car control and sensitivity are needed", and commented that, like other great drivers, Schumacher's record in wet conditions shows very few mistakes; up to the end of 2003, Schumacher won 17 of the 30 races in wet conditions he contested.
 Some of Schumacher's best performances occurred in such conditions, earning him the nicknames Regenkönig ("Rain King"), or Regenmeister ("Rain Master"), even in the non-German-language media.
 He is further known as "the Red Baron" because of his red Ferrari and in reference to the German Manfred von Richthofen, the famous flying ace of the First World War.
 Schumacher's nicknames also include "Schumi", "Schuey", and "Schu".
+In a 2006 FIA survey, Schumacher was voted the most popular driver of the season among Formula One fans.